 Farmers markets and restaurants: We also occasionally send our cows and hogs to USDA- or state-inspected slaughterhouses and sell that meat to restaurants and farmers markets*.

 Clark Summit Farm Meat Club

 In May 2008 we started our Community Supported Agriculture program with a series of three-month subscription periods and different-sized shares.
 We have since moved to a different, “virtual farmers market” model, where you order which cuts you desire, on a first-come, first-served basis using our custom Web-based ordering system.
-(If you want a high-demand item like bacon or, say, a Boston Butt roast, you had better log on the minute it opens.)
+Deliveries are monthly and the meat is frozen.
 You pay for your meat and eggs when you pick up, after putting down an initial deposit.
 You can order as much or as little, and every month or as infrequently as you like.
+Learn more